 top of page

-As an artist, I approach the world as a flâneur, looking for images that
+As an artist, I approach the world as a flâneur, looking for images thatare intuitive and of the moment, rarely planned or staged…if my photographs were words, I would like them to be Haikus.

 My photography comes out of my training and work as an architect and as a sociologist; both create a combined vision of how individuals and society interact with our built and natural environments, an ecology of our culture.
 Through my camera I work to capture specific details that isolate a strong graphic element, reveal what otherwise might not be seen, create an insight into our common humanity, and, in the best case, combine to tell a story that stirs unexpected feelings and enriches our lives.

-Currently, my focus is on capturing images easily overlooked, showing the present and preserving the past through photography.
+My focus is on capturing images easily overlooked, showing the present and preserving the past through photography.
 In the words of Diane Arbus: “I really believe there are things nobody would see if I didn't photograph them.”

 To contribute to our artistic community, I have served on the Palm Springs Public Art Commission, the Board of the Riverside Art Foundation, and the Board of the Artists Council of the Palm Springs Art Museum.
 I regularly collaborate and shoot around California as a founding member of Fugawi Photographers.